andrewjahn/AndysBrainBook/docs/unix/Unix_01_Navigation.rst

     Root, symbolized by a forward slash (``/``), is the highest level of the directory tree; it contains folders such as ``bin`` (which contains binaries, or Unix commands such as pwd, cd, ls, and so on), ``mnt`` (which shows any currently mounted drives, such as external hard drives), and ``Users``.
 These directories in turn contain other directories - for example, ``Users`` contains the folder ``andrew``, which in turn contains the ``Desktop``, ``Applications``, and ``Downloads`` directories.
 This is how folders and files are organized within a directory tree.

-To navigate around your computer you will need to know the commands ``pwd``, ``cd``, and ``ls``.``pwd`` stands for “print working directory”; ``cd`` stands for “change directory”; and ``ls`` stands for “list”, as in “list the contents of the current directory.”
+To navigate around your computer, you will need to know the commands ``pwd``, ``cd``, and ``ls``. ``pwd`` stands for “print working directory”; ``cd`` stands for “change directory”; and ``ls`` stands for “list”, as in “list the contents of the current directory.”
 This is analogous to pointing and clicking on a folder on your Desktop, and then seeing what’s inside.
 Note that in these tutorials, the words “folder” and “directory” are used interchangeably.

 .. figure:: Desktop_Folder.png